 Spikes: The Tracker2 has three antennas.
-In exhaustive testing, the Tracker2 resolved spikes flawlessly.
-The addition of a third antenna is one of the major improvements over the original Tracker (DTS).
+In exhaustive testing, the Tracker2 was okay at resolving spikes.
+It wasn't as good as many of the three-antenna transceivers, but it was a major improvement over the original Tracker (DTS).

 Controls: Backcountry Access (BCA) stuck to the core principle of the Tracker DTS when they designed the Tracker2—ease of use.
 The Tracker2 does not have any extra buttons, menus, or features.

 The Tracker2 has an obvious on/off dial and a well-labeled, intuitive, and mitten-friendly toggle between transmit and search (you pull the triangular block on the "tail" of the transceiver).
 If you inadvertently bump the switch and return to transmit mode, the Tracker2 will notify you with a series of loud tones.
 (I've had three reports of people doing this unintentionally, but the tones seem pretty obvious.)

 The Tracker2's on/off switch prevents you from turning on the unit when in search mode which ensures that you won't head into avalanche terrain while you're unknowingly searching.